vijayvulava/geochem/_sources/32LawMassAction.md

 ## Units of $K$

 As seen in the previous section, the **activity**, or the effective concentration, of ions is less than that indicated by the actual concentration.
-Ions become more and more widely separated as solutions become more dilute, and the residual interionic interactions become less significant.
-Thus, in extremely dilute solutions, the effective concentrations of the ions (their activities) are essentially equal to the actual concentrations. *In freshwater environmental systems, aqueous ions are present in very small concentrations and, therefore, activities and concentrations are similar*.
+Ions become more widely separated as solutions become more dilute, and the residual interionic interactions become less significant.
+Thus, in extremely dilute solutions, the effective concentrations of the ions (their activities) are equal to the actual concentrations. *In freshwater environmental systems, aqueous ions are present in very small concentrations; therefore, activities and concentrations are similar*.

  Below is a summary of the main conventions of activities and effective concentrations:
-- Activities are dimensionless (unitless) quantities and are in essence “adjusted” concentrations.
+- Activities are dimensionless (unitless) quantities and are essentially “adjusted” concentrations.
-- For relatively dilute solutions, a substance's activity and its molar concentration are roughly equal.
+- A substance's activity and molar concentration are roughly equal for relatively dilute solutions.
 - Activities for pure condensed phases (solids and liquids) are equal to 1.

-As a consequence of this last consideration, $Q_c$ and $K_c$ expressions do not contain terms for solids or liquids (being numerically equal to 1, these terms have no effect on the expression's value)_._
+Due to this last consideration, $Q_c$ and $K_c$ expressions do not contain terms for solids or liquids (being numerically equal to 1, these terms do not affect the expression's value).

-For **homogeneous equilibrium** (the reactants and products are present in a single solution), evaluation of reaction quotients ($Q_c$) and equilibrium constants ($K_c$), it is a common convention to omit units of concentrations (as they are equivalent to activities) of reactants and products, resulting in **$K$ values are also dimensionless**.
+For **homogeneous equilibrium** (the reactants and products are present in a single solution), evaluation of reaction quotients ($Q_c$), and equilibrium constants ($K_c$), it is a common convention to omit units of concentrations (as they are equivalent to activities) of reactants and products, resulting in **$K$ values are also dimensionless**.

 ```{dropdown} Example: Homogeneous reactions